Terra nullius: Saudi–Iraqi neutral zone

 It was an area of 7044 km2 on the border between Saudi Arabia and Iraq within which the border between the two countries had not been settled.
 The neutral zone came into existence following the Uqair Protocol of 1922 that defined the border between Iraq and the Sultanate of Nejd (Saudi Arabia's predecessor state).
 An agreement to partition the neutral zone was reached by Iraqi and Saudi representatives on 26 December 1981, and approved by the Iraqi National Assembly on 28 January 1982.
 The territory was divided on an unknown date between 28 January and 30 July 1982.
 Notice was given to the United Nations in June 1991.

 Saudi–Kuwaiti neutral zone

 The 1922 Uqair Convention did not define a boundary between the Saudi Arabia's predecessor state, Sultanate of Nejd, and Kuwait.
-This was due to the nomadic Bedouin tribes of the area, who largely didn't recognize national boundaries, and the limited economic potential of this area of desert.
+This was due to the nomadic Bedouin tribes of the area, who largely didn't recognise national boundaries, and the limited economic potential of this area of desert.
 The discovery of oil in the area prompted the countries to negotiate a boundary.
 An initial agreement in 1965 was officially ratified in 1970, setting the current border.